kesiev/beastparty/README.md

 The <tt>prints</tt> directory includes some printable SVGs:

   * <tt>sources.svg</tt> is a single card version with text boxes for rules, notes and code.
-While you can change it as you please, you may experience some problems with fonts and text sizes using [Inkscape](https://inkscape.org/).
-So...
+While you can change it as you please, you may experience some problems with fonts and text sizes using [Inkscape](https://inkscape.org/)
   * <tt>print.svg</tt> is a full vector version with three cards.
 You can use this file for printing but the text is no longer editable.
   * <tt>size-full.pdf</tt> is a PDF version of <tt>print.svg</tt>
   * <tt>size-98.pdf</tt> is a PDF version of <tt>print.svg</tt>, printed scaled to 98% for easier sleeving